Breakfast

 Informed discussions of current topics that bear on Notre Dame’s Catholic identity

-Our Annual Breakfast during Reunion has become an extremely popular event with an overflowing attendance each year and a live broadcast of the program for those who are unable to be there in person.
-Knowledgeable speakers on faculty such as Prof. Patrick Deneen, Fr.
+Our Annual Breakfast during Reunion Weekend has become an extremely popular event with an overflowing attendance each year and a live broadcast of the program for those who are unable to be there in person.
+Over the years, knowledgeable speakers on faculty such as Prof. Patrick Deneen, Fr.
 Bill Miscamble, Prof. Gerry Bradley, Prof. Walter Nicgorski, Prof. Charles Rice, and Prof. Ralph McInerny have joined students, alumni and others to address a range of issues relating to Notre Dame‘s Catholic identity.

 2007